Rams (card game): Overview

 Each player starts with five, seven or ten counters, and the general principle is to lose counters by winning tricks.
 Each player goes out as he plays his last counter, and the last left in is the overall loser.
 Alternatively, the first to run out of counters is the overall winner.
 By another method, the dealer puts five counters in the pool and each player takes a counter for each trick won, or adds five for taking none.

 The 32 cards rank A K Q J 10 9 8 7 in each suit.
 A first dealer is selected at random and the turn to deal and play passes to the left.
 Each player is dealt 5 cards each, in batches of 3 and 2, including an extra hand or "widow" face down.
-The next card is turned up for trumps.
+The next card is turned up for trump.
 Anyone who thinks he can win all five tricks immediately announces "General Rams" and no one may then drop out.
-Otherwise, each player in turn from dealer's left announces whether he will drop, throwing the hand without penalty, or play, thereby undertaking to win at least one trick.
+Otherwise, each player in turn from dealer's left announces whether he will pass, throwing the hand without penalty, or play, thereby undertaking to win at least one trick.
 Another option is to throw the hand in and take the widow in its place.
 Only the first player to bid may do so.

 There must be at least two active players.
-If all pass up to the player at dealer's right, both he and the player must play.
-So, the dealer may not pass if only one previous player has undertaken to play the game.
+If all fold up to the player at dealer's right, both he and the player must play.
+So, the dealer may not fold if only one previous player has undertaken to play the game.